Sergei Zhigalko: Team competitions

 Zhigalko has played for the Belarusian national team at the Chess Olympiad, the World Team Chess Championship, the European Team Chess Championship and the Children Chess Olympiad.
 In the European Club Cup, he won the team bronze medal in 2010 playing for Ukrainian team A DAN DZO & PGMB of Chernigiv and an individual gold medal in 2013 playing board 3 for PGMB Rostov-on-Don.

 Personal life

-His brother Andrey Zhigalko is also a chess grandmaster.
+His older brother is grandmaster Andrey Zhigalko.